Bayesian Optimization by Kernel Regression and Density-based Exploration: Introduction

-Beyond the density ratio framework, significant research has focused on accelerating the computation of the GP posterior mean.
-Notable approaches include sparse approximations of Gaussian processes, which directly reduce computational complexity \cite{liu2020gaussian,mutny2018efficient,calandriello2019gaussian,rando2022ada,titsias2009variational}.
-Meanwhile, techniques such as parallelization and model approximation have been developed in recent years \cite{wang2019exact,hensman2015mcmc,jimenez2023scalable,tautvaivsas2024scalable,egele2023asynchronous,eriksson2019scalable}.
-Calibrated GP modeling may also perform well, especially for high-dimensional problems \cite{cowen2022hebo,hvarfner2024vanilla}.
-In addition to GP-based models, alternative surrogate models have been explored to improve computational efficiency.
+A third approach retains the surrogate-based framework but replaces the GP with inherently more scalable models.
 For example, sequential model-based algorithm configuration (SMAC) employs a random forest regressor and uses the standard deviation among trees to estimate uncertainty \cite{hutter2011sequential,hutter2012parallel}.
 Phoenics leverages Bayesian neural networks to model the sample density function and proposes an acquisition function based on kernel densities \cite{hase2018phoenics}.
 Global optimization with learning and interpolation surrogates (GLIS) and its extensions adopt inverse distance weighting and radial basis functions to construct the exploration term, achieving competitive performance with reduced computational overhead \cite{bemporad2020global,previtali2023glisp}.
-Pseudo-Bayesian optimization (PseudoBO) introduces an axiomatic framework that combines a surrogate predictor, an uncertainty quantifier, and an acquisition function, ensuring algorithmic convergence \cite{chen2024pseudo}.
+Pseudo-Bayesian optimization (PseudoBO) introduces an axiomatic framework that combines a surrogate predictor, an uncertainty quantifier, and an acquisition function, ensuring algorithmic convergence \cite{chen2023pseudo}.